You know the feeling all too well: you gear up, head to the slopes, and within minutes… your snowboard goggles are fogging up!

 But don’t worry.
 I’m going to explain how to keep ski goggles from fogging up.
 Let’s put an end to foggy ski goggles once and for all!

 - Ensure a snug fit, without blocking the vents.

 - Manage moisture and sweat by using a well-ventilated helmet.
 Avoid wearing your goggles while hiking.

-By reading the rest of this article, you’ll be well on the way to clear vision and saying goodbye to foggy ski goggles.
+By reading the rest of this article, you’ll be able to say goodbye to foggy ski goggles!

 Why Do Ski Goggles Fog Up?

 Before we learn how to keep ski goggles from fogging up, let’s discuss why the heck they do!

 Ski goggles fog up when warm water vapor (like sweat) condenses on your cold goggle lenses.
 Once this happens, it’s pretty darn hard to get rid of.
 It’s therefore very important to prevent your goggles from fogging up in the first place!